xharaken/john-law-coin/HowToUseWallet.md

 # Overview

 This page explains how to use the [JohnLawCoin wallet](https://xharaken.github.io/john-law-coin/wallet/wallet.html).
-If you are not familiar with the basic concepts of JohnLawCoin (e.g., ACB, Oracle, voting, bonds, open market operation), please read [the whitepaper](./docs/whitepaper.pdf).
+If you are not familiar with the basic concepts of JohnLawCoin (e.g., ACB, Oracle, voting, bonds, open market operation), please read [the overview slide](https://docs.google.com/presentation/d/115iIoL1q3oUpxEU7WHOL8CKSk6ZocKHOOPQDM6B83P4/edit#slide=id.g3fd63888d1_0_7) or [the whitepaper](./docs/whitepaper.pdf).

 JohnLawCoin is simple.
 You can only do the following operations with the wallet: